-(1) basic demographic information, including emergency information and health and safety concerns;

-(2) assessment information;
+- (1) basic demographic information, including emergency information and health and safety concerns; - (2) assessment information; - (3) description of services and supports prescribed by the Team;

-- (3) description of services and supports prescribed by the Team, as described in Appendix D-1:c,; - (4) outcomes to be achieved; - (5) action steps or methods to achieve the outcomes, including: - (A) the means to assess progress; - (B) the names of persons or the agency positions responsible for implementing each part of the Plan; and - (C) target dates by which each segment of the Plan is to be completed or evaluated for possible revision; - (6) methods to address health risks and needs; - (7) community participation strategies and activities; - (8) identification of all needed staff training, with required time lines for completion, in accordance with OAC 340:100-3-38; and - (9) medication support plan, as explained in OAC 340:100-5-32.
+- (4) outcomes to be achieved; - (5) action steps or methods to achieve the outcomes, including: - (A) the means to assess progress; - (B) the names of persons or the agency positions responsible for implementing each part of the Plan; and - (C) target dates by which each segment of the Plan is to be completed or evaluated for possible revision; - (6) methods to address health risks and needs; - (7) community participation strategies and activities; - (8) identification of all needed staff training, with required time lines for completion, in accordance with OAC 340:100-3-38; and - (9) medication support plan, as explained in OAC 340:100-5-32.

-Team, as described in Appendix D-1:c, members implement responsibilities identified in the Plan or in DHS/DDS or OHCA policy.
+Team members implement responsibilities identified in the Plan or in DHS/DDS or OHCA policy.
 Implementation of the Plan may only be delegated to persons who are appropriately qualified and trained.

-The Case Manager ensures the Team, as described in Appendix D-1:c, makes maximum use of services which are available to all citizens and assures the Team, as described in Appendix D-1:c, identifies all needed services and supports.
+The Case Manager ensures the Team makes maximum use of services which are available to all citizens and assures the Team identifies all needed services and supports.

-The Case Manager assures the services and supports developed by the Team, as described in Appendix D-1:c, support the member's own network of personal resources.
+The Case Manager assures the services and supports developed by the Team support the member's own network of personal resources.
 The willing efforts of family members or friends to support areas of the member's life are not replaced with paid supports.

 Each member served has a single, unified Plan.
 All services and supports, both waiver and non-waiver, are an integral part of the Plan.
 The DHS/DDS Case Manager is responsible for coordinating and monitoring services, both waiver and non-waiver.
 Health care needs are an integral part of the planning process.
 Programs involving professional and specialized services are jointly developed to assure integration of service outcomes.
-The Team, as described in Appendix D-1:c, ensures that services and supports: are integrated into the member's daily activities; take advantage of every opportunity for social inclusion; reflect positive approaches aimed at skill enhancement; and make use of the least intrusive and least restrictive options.
-Providers responsible for carrying out the Plan sign the Plan's signature sheet either in-person or via electronic signature.
+The Team ensures that services and supports: are integrated into the member's daily activities; take advantage of every opportunity for social inclusion; reflect positive approaches aimed at skill enhancement; and make use of the least intrusive and least restrictive options.
+Providers responsible for carrying out the Plan, sign the Plan's signature sheet either in-person or via electronic signature.